lutfiqasim/inventory-management-system/README.md

 | DELETE | /suppliers/{id}   | Delete an existing supplier| 204 No Content: Successfully deleted the supplier<br>404 Not Found: Supplier not found<br>500 Internal Server Error: An error occurred while deleting the supplier | N/A| N/A |
 ---

+### Contribution
+This project is developed as part of the Web Services class at Birzeit University, taught by Dr. Mohammad Kharmah.